peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Returns:**

-* A binary number rounded to the closest value representable in the given precision.
+* A binary number rounded to the closest value representable in the specified precision.

 ### RoundToExponentExact

     public EFloat RoundToExponentExact(int exponentSmall, EContext ctx)

-Returns a binary floating-point number with the same value as this object but rounded to the given exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.
-The resulting number's Exponent property will not necessarily be the given exponent; use the Quantize method instead to give the result a particular exponent.
+Returns a binary floating-point number with the same value as this object but rounded to the specified exponent represented as a 32-bit signed integer, and signals an inexact flag if the result would be inexact.
+The resulting number's Exponent property will not necessarily be the specified exponent; use the Quantize method instead to give the result a particular exponent.

 **Parameters:**